Urban-Meteorology-Reading/UMEP-Docs/docs/source/Getting_Started.rst

         #.
 Windows
             -  As Windows has no Python installation included, QGIS make use of a separate Python installation added when QGIS was installed on your PC.
 There are two options available.
-              1. (**Try this first**) Installation of e.g. pandas Restart the *installation (64-bit) For Advanced Users* (see Getting started) and choose *Advanced Install*.
-When you come up to Select Packages search for pandas and click on *Skip* until you see a version number of pandas (see left picture).
+              1. (**Try this first**) Run the *osgeo4w-setup-x86_64.exe* (or *osgeo4w-setup-x86_32.exe* depending on your system) executable.
+This can be found using the Windows search bar.
+Select *Advanced Install* -> *Install from Internet*.
+The next four pages will give options to select the *Installation Directory*, *Local Package Directory*, *Connection Type* and *Download Site*.
+Alter these as required.
+In most cases the default entries will be fine.
+When you come up to the *Select Packages* page, search for the requied package (e.g. pandas) and click on *Skip* until you see a version number of pandas (see left picture).
 Finish the installation.

                 .. figure::  /images/Pandas.png